 Disclosure: This Day Trips From Prague Guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 After a long delay, I’m finally getting around to posting this blog (which I started a year or so ago, when we still actually lived in Prague) with recommendations for great day trips from Prague.

 What motivated me to finally write this post is all the emails we get from readers asking for this info!
 I chose 6 different day trips from Prague to recommend, but there are, of course, other possibilities.
 Of the 7 recommended day trips from Prague, we’ve personally done 5 of them.
 The other 2 are day trips I want to do, or are simply popular destinations close to Prague that we think it’s important to include!

 I’ve really tried to keep in mind everyone’s different travel styles, so I’ve included information for independent travelers, and for travelers who’d prefer to take a tour.
 As always, the tours we recommend are through Get Your Guide, not because we’ve personally done them (we haven’t), but because Get Your Guide gives a lot of work to bloggers, and in general really supports the travel community.
 Because of that, I also want to support Get Your Guide.